-Time to Test Results (TTR) refers to the amount of time for TRUFORMA to initiate the test and generate the result.
-The POC testing of the TRUFORMA platform provides more timely and actionable results, which can improve patient care through faster clinical decision making and communication with pet owners.
+Time to Test Results (TTR) refers to the amount of time elapsed from TRUFORMA initiating the test to generation of the final result.
+The POC testing of the TRUFORMA platform provides more timely and actionable results compared to the reference lab, which can improve patient care through faster clinical decision making and communication with pet owners.